 Our basic grooming services are provided in the kennel, using our bathing tub and various dryers and simple grooming equipment.

 Protecting the health of patients and boarders in our hospital is of utmost importance.
 Our Isolation Ward protects patient health by allowing us to separate contagious patients from the rest of the population of the hospital.
 Isolation is reserved for patients who are, or who are suspected of being, contagious to other patients or people.
-This ward is designed to house patients with highly contagious illnesses such as parvovirus.
+This ward is designed to house patients with highly contagious illnesses such as parvovirus or leptospirosis.
 When highly contagious patients are in isolation, we use extreme caution and follow exacting procedures in handling the patient and all of their equipment to ensure that we do not contaminate any other part of the hospital or take the contagion to any other patient or boarder.
-The Isolation ward is equipped with everything needed for the patient (laundry bin, trash bin, fluids, needles, syringes, sharps disposal, bedding, cleaning supplies, medications, gloves, etc.) so that items do not travel between Isolation and the rest of the hospital.
+The Isolation Ward is equipped with everything needed for the patient (laundry bin, trash bin, fluids, needles, syringes, sharps disposal, bedding, cleaning supplies, medications, gloves, etc.) so that items do not travel between Isolation and the rest of the hospital.
 Even the laundry from Isolation gets very special treatment -- it is always done last at the end of a shift and an empty hot water bleach sterilizing cycle is run through the washer after the load.
 Then the entire outside of the washing machine is disinfected!
 Severely soiled items are often simply discarded to reduce the opportunities for cross contamination.

 If Isolation is not being used for a known highly contagious patient, we may use it to provide a lower level of isolation, which we call quarantine.
 Quarantine is used to keep patients separate from other patients, either for their own protection or for an "unknown" possibility that this pet has a higher risk for carrying contagious illness because of an incomplete history of veterinary care to date (such as unvaccinated animals).
-New adoptive pets reside here during their 7 day quarantine to protect them while their first vaccines take effect and to protect other patients and boarders in case the new adoptive pet is carrying an illness (like kennel cough or an upper respiratory illness) that is not yet symptomatic but could be contagious.
+New adoptive pets reside here during their 7 day quarantine period to protect them while their first vaccines take effect and to protect other patients and boarders in case the new adoptive pet is carrying an illness (like kennel cough or an upper respiratory illness) that is not yet symptomatic but could be contagious.